Fonta1n3/FullyNoded/Docs/QandA.md

 Thats `Tor` being responsible, it'll happen occassionally.
 I will eventually get this fixed by keeping `tor` alive for 3 minutes would go a long way to prevent that crash.

 #### Question : I get confused when reading pubkey and privkey in Tor context; an onion address consists of tor public and private keys?

+#### Question :  FN requires RPC creds inputted in order to create a hot wallet that will then provide Tor v3 auth, is that correct?

+`Rpc` has nothing to do with `tor auth`.
+Rpc credentials are needed to make commands to your `node`.

+FN just generates a public private key pair that adheres to Tor V3 auth spec.
+Totally independently of anything on your node.
+It’s purely tor Hidden service related.
+Hidden service just happens to control bitcoin core rpcport.

 ## Wallets